WilliamIPark/PeepJS/README.md

 -----------------
 PeepJS is a simple node module to turn a URL into a screenshot, and allows the generation of thumbnails.
 It is currently an early version but it does work - more flexibility will come.
 It uses ES6 Promises to create an asynchronous request.

-I created this as I required this functionality in another project, and had planned to use an API at first.
-However, I decided to create this myself to avoid paying a monthly API fee.
-It was also good practice in uncharted areas of javascript for me.
+I created this as I required this functionality in another project, and I thought it would be a good learning opportunity to create the functionality myself to get a feel for how modules are made.
+It also beats paying monthly for an API to do the work!

 ## Prerequisites
 C++11 compatible compiler such as gcc 4.8+, clang 3.0+ or MSVC 2013+